arfai1213/AWS-SOA-C02/README.md

 - integrates with CloudWatch allowing to view your dashboards, view operational data and detect problems
 - includes *Run Command* which automates operational tasks across resources - e.g. security patching, package installs
 - organize your inventory, grouping resources together by application or environment - including on-premises systems.

+To run in hybrid environment, action required:
+1. complete general Systems Manager setup steps
+1. Create an IAM Service Role for a Hybrid Environment
+1. Install a TLS certificate on On-Premises servers and VMs
+1. Create a Managed-Instance Activation for a hybrid environment
+1. Install SSM Agent for a hybrid environment (Window & Linux)
+1. (optional) enable the advanced-instances tier for more than 1000 servers per account per region

 ### Run Command
 - allow you to run pre-defined commands on 1 or more EC2 instances